Teach With INFOhio

 Sharing Information in Practice

-Technology provides us with new tools to facilitate the sharing of information in our classrooms.
+Technology provides us with new tools to share information in our classrooms.
 Let INFOhio help you transform student learning!
-Here are some tools and resources we have curated to support and facilitate meaningful experiences for students to share their learning.
+Here are some tools and resources curated to support and facilitate meaningful experiences for students to share their learning.

 Collaboration includes learning conflict resolution, delegating responsibilities, and project planning.
-Use these resources from How do I work with others in a group? in GO!
-Ask, Act, Achieve to support your students as they build collaboration and communication skills.
+Browse the collection Research and Inquiry Skills: Graphic Organizers and Tools and use the resources to support your students as they build collaboration and communication skills.

 Conclusion